 A royal looking allèe of trees leads you to a proper castle with both moat and turret.

 Grand and petite salons await as does an Orangerie with several rooms in which to have a fine gastronomic meal.

 We started out fresh the day after we arrived with a tasting at the centuries old Duval – Leroy headed up by two women and dating back to 1859, which in Champagne is a very old indeed.

-We had our own private tour with a lovely and knowledgeable woman named Marie.
+We had our own private trip with a lovely and knowledgeable woman named Marie.
 This place is run by two women and produces a very special sparkler named Femme.
 They also have a regular brut which sells for 27 euros or so here as well as vintage and rosé wines.

-I’ve taken many, many wine tours because we have a home in the Bordeaux region but this one was one of the most memorable of all.
+I’ve taken many, many wine trips because we have a home in the Bordeaux region but this one was one of the most memorable of all.
 We learned all about the art and method of making Champagne and the tasting of three sparkling wines was magical.
-Experiencing it with my own kids was unique and probably the first time they’ve done a tour and tasting that they actually enjoyed.
+Experiencing it with my own kids was unique and probably the first time they’ve done a trip and tasting that they actually enjoyed.

 Most of Duval’s wines are not available in the USA even though they produce 60,000,000+ bottles a year, but their basic brut is and its wonderful.
 If you come upon their BIO wine (organically grown), do try it.
 A note to all you women out there, please support these ladies because there are still so few female owners and vintners so we must take care of our own.

 Next we had lunch at La Grillade in Epernay where they serve a myriad of meats and fish grilled on an open fire situated right in the middle of the dining room.
 Delicieux!